 Since 2009 our community has been actively working together towards an integrated pest control program to re-establish Karioi as a seabird mountain.
 Currently we are implementing predator control to protect the remnant population of Oi that still burrow around the shorelines of Karioi, while a wider programme of predator control to restore forest birds is being scaled up on the mountain each year.
 Unless active pest management is in place to protect Oi nests from predators, existing populations are unlikely to survive.
 Oi are a “taonga species”, meaning they have special cultural significance to tangata whenua.

-We actively encourage the involvement of children and youth – through programs with our local schools and A Rocha camps – and we also like to include entire families in our activities.
+We actively encourage the involvement of children and youth – through programs with our local schools – and we also like to include entire families in our activities.
 Working days, trap checking, monitoring, workshops, community events and camps are often inclusive of all ages.

-More detail on this project can be found on the Karioi Maunga site.
+More detail on this project can be found on the Karioi Project website.